 Our team - Robomanipal, participated in ABU-Robocon organized by Asia-Pacific Broadcasting Union.
 The theme of the competition was a traditional game belonging to the ethnic region of Vietnam.
 The goal of the game is to throw the shuttlecocks through vertical rings placed on high-rise poles.
 Each team was given a few shuttlecocks and was expected to design a manual and an autonomous robot.
 The manual robot had to hand the shuttlecocks to the autonomous robot, which attempted to throw the shuttlecocks through the rings.

 MIST aims to provide a safe platform for students to learn and enhance their skills in the ﬁeld of Cyber Security.
 As the Technical Secretary managed and supervised all the technical events organized by the student body.
 Coordinated and conducted multiple workshops and events in the domain of Cryptography, Web Application Security, Capture-the-Flags, and Networking for undergraduate students.
-Taught cyber-security concepts to a class size of an average of 40 students.
+Taught cyber-security concepts to an average class size of 40 undergraduate students for a duration of 4 semesters.

 Linux Users' Group, Manipal is a forum for individuals interested in contributing to Open-Source.
 Worked as a Core Committee Member for the organization, where I was responsible for mentoring students and conducting workshops in various domains, including Linux, Machine Learning - Deep Learning, Computer Vision, DevOp Tools, etc. Also organized prestigious events such as HacktoberFest by GitHub and MuPy, a Python Convention to promote contributions to open-source in python.
-Mentored around 15 students one-on-one in these domains.
+Mentored 15 undergraduate students one-on-one, supervised and evaluated capstone projects in these domains.

 Worked as the Committee Head and Judge for Robowars, the Featured Event of the Annual Technical Fest (TechTatva) at Manipal Institute of Technology.
-Robowars is a combat robotics event where participating team enrolls a robot designed to fight with other robots in a one-on-one match.
+Led a combined team of 50 organizers and volunteers to deliver a thrilling combat robotics event where teams from all over the country participated.

 Worked as the Committee and Event Head for Turing, an event in the Annual Technical Fest (TechTatva) at Manipal Institute of Technology.
-The Turing category is a collection of events related to Cyber-Security and Programming in Linux.
+Mentored around 40 students and guided a team of 20 organizers to conduct events related to Cyber-Security and Programming in Linux.
 Students participate in events such as Capture-The-Flag (CTFs), Hack-It-Out, Crypto-Hunt, and Smoked, where budding hackers are challenged to demonstrate their skills in a safe environment.

-Organized and Volunteered for multiple Swachh Bharat Drives in and around Manipal.
+Organized and Volunteered for multiple Swachh Bharat Drives in and around Manipal - worked with and led a total of approx. 200 to 300 students.
 Swachh Bharat Abhiyan (Clean India Mission) is an initiative taken by the Government of India to solve the problems of sanitation and waste management in India.